Last Updated on July 2, 2026 by Daniel Globe

 A short dirt-road drive leads you to Tar Bay Beach‘s parking area, where a left turn and then a gentle right curve bring you to the lot.

-Even so, the beach stays public and easy to reach, offering you a quiet stretch of shoreline with light foot traffic.
+Even so, the beach stays public and easy to reach, offering a quiet stretch of shoreline with light foot traffic most days.

 Dirt Road Directions

-Just north of George Town, Great Exuma, Tar Bay Beach is reached by a short dirt-road drive that starts with a left turn and then follows a gentle right curve into the parking area.
+Just north of George Town, Tar Bay Beach is reached by a short dirt-road drive that starts with a left turn and then follows a gentle right curve into the parking area.

-You’ll find the route easy to follow with solid navigation tips and a map, even if it’s your first visit.
-The road can be dusty when dry and slick after rain, so watch for dirt road hazards and slow down on rough patches.
+You’ll find the route easy to follow with a map app, even on a first visit.
+The road can be dusty when dry and slick after rain, so watch for loose gravel and soft patches and slow down on rough sections.

-If the surface feels soft or wet, a 4-wheel drive vehicle may help you keep moving with confidence.
-Free parking waits at the end, so you can leave your car and head straight for the sand without stress.
+If the surface feels soft or wet, a 4-wheel drive vehicle can help you keep moving with confidence.
+Free parking waits at the end, so you can leave the car and head straight for the sand.

 What Tar Bay Beach Is Really Like